 - Nor is there much in the way of a hi-fi, audiophile sound response.

 2. Fluance RT82 (Best Under $300)

-Fluance have, by now, made quite the name for themselves on the turntable market, manufacturing affordable and fully-capable turntables that could turn all your favorite discs into gold.
+Fluance has, by now, made quite the name for itself on the turntable market, manufacturing affordable and fully-capable turntables that could turn all your favorite discs into gold.

 Though only a little more expensive than Sony previously, this turntable is better equipped to impress the more discerning ear of an audiophile.
 To do so, it is fitted with an Ortofon OM 10 elliptical cartridge that is believed to enhance linearity, reduce distortion, and separate the two sides of the grooves channels more clearly.

 This turntable will bestow upon the user a sight more control, for this is a manual turntable.
 This is not going to be as easy as plugging in and pressing play – the setup can, in fact, take up to an hour out of the box – so the beginner should be warned.

 - The wood is made from solid wood and is a marvel in craftsmanship that comes fitted with capable isolation feet.